 Acceptance is the first step in true healing.
 Foster the courage to look reality in the eye with humility, and the wisdom to discard that which no longer serves you.
 Clinging and longing are the source of all suffering.
-Nature is the ultimate teacher of acceptance and resilience with its constant dance of persistent renewal.
+Nature is the ultimate teacher of acceptance and resilience through its perpetual dance of persistent renewal.

 It is better to come to terms with the truth of your adversity or loss than to ignore, repress or deny it for the latter only intensifies and prolongs suffering.
 Acceptance is not about giving up, it’s about taking responsibility for your situation and taking a step forward to experience the full range of emotions.
 It is about trusting that the pain is temporary, that you will learn from the experience and that you will overcome your adversities.
 Only then can true and lasting healing begin.

-The art of acceptance is beautifully captured by Hermann Hesse’s poem….
-What trees teach us.
+The art of acceptance is beautifully captured by the Hermann Hesse poem….
+What trees teach us

 Be still, be quiet and listen.
 Look at me!
 Life is not easy, life is not difficult.
 Let your thoughts grow silent and listen within.
 You are anxious because your path leads away from home.
 But every step and every day will lead you back again to home.
 Home is neither here nor there.
 Home is within you, or home is nowhere at all.
 Trees are wiser than we are and when we have learned how to listen to trees, then the brevity, quickness and childlike hastiness of our thoughts achieve an incomparable joy.
 Whoever has learned how to listen to trees no longer wants to be a tree.
 They want to be nothing except what they are.
 That is home.
 That is happiness.